This blog post was updated on September 28, 2022.

 Mandatory Medical Stuff

-Medical items may be an after-thought for some, but they can cause so much trouble, especially when traveling abroad!
-Now, they should always be the first things to pack.
+Medical items may be an after-thought for some.
+But being without them can cause so much trouble, especially when traveling abroad!
+Medical items should always be the first things to pack.
 This list will vary greatly from family to family, of course, so make sure you carefully consider each family member’s needs and that you have enough medication/supplies to last throughout the trip.

 Here is some medical stuff you should pack: